-7 Places to Find Free or Cheap Books and Audiobooks
+7 Places To Find Free or Cheap Books and Audiobooks

 by Jessica Graham

 Has your love of reading outgrown your budget?
-Go beyond the library and consider these places to find free and almost free books and audiobooks to satisfy your book obsession.
+Go beyond the library and consider these places to find free and almost-free books and audiobooks to satisfy your book obsession.

-When it comes to pastimes, reading is not a particularly expensive hobby, especially when compared to say golf or skiing.
-Nonetheless, if you’re an avid reader or audio book listener, you can still incur some decent-sized bills.
+When it comes to pastimes, reading is not a particularly expensive hobby, especially when compared to, say, golf or skiing.
+Nonetheless, if you’re an avid reader or audiobook listener, you can still incur some decent-sized bills.

 There is an obvious solution, namely the library.
-When it comes to free books, the library can’t be beat.
-However, anyone who has placed a hold on the latest bestseller, only to learn that you are number 115 in the queue, knows that there has to be another way.
+When it comes to free books, the library can’t be beaten.
+However, anyone who has placed a hold on the latest bestseller, only to learn that you are number 115 in the queue, knows there has to be another way.
 Luckily, there is!

-1. The Overdrive App
+1. The Libby App By OverDrive

-To learn more, go to Overdrive.com.
+To learn more, go to OverDrive.com.

 Start living better for less.